-VaultPasswordView is a free tool for Windows 11/10 that actually decrypts the passwords and other data that is currently being stored inside the Windows Vault & the Credential Manager.
-In order to understand the exact utility of this app we first need to know what exactly is ‘Windows Vault’ and what’s its use for a Windows user.
+VaultPasswordView is a free tool for Windows 11/10 that decrypts the passwords and other data currently stored in the Windows Vault & the Credential Manager.
+In order to understand the exact utility of this app, we first need to know what exactly ‘Windows Vault’ is and what its use is for a Windows user.

 What is Windows Vault

 Not many of the Windows users are aware of the Windows Vault feature despite already using in on a day-to-day basis.
-Windows system stores the credentials in these special folders called “vaults” in order to help people login directly to websites and other places.
-To be precise this feature was introduced starting from Windows 7.
+The Windows system stores the credentials in these special folders called “vaults” in order to help people log in directly to websites and other places.
+To be precise, this feature was introduced starting from Windows 7.
 The vault will also let people review and add the credentials.

 VaultPasswordView is a light program from Nirsoft that can be run to decrypt and display the password and other related data stored in the vault.
 Also, the tool can be used to decrypt the Windows Vault of your current system and also the backup files stored on the external hard drive.